 - The car has extensive and expensive cosmetic damage.

-- The car has a history of being flooded.
+- It has a history of being flooded.

 - The car is from another state, and/or you can’t get access to a full history report.